TheOtherOne0101/YellowDress-PlantUML/README.md

 Copied from: https://github.com/Drakemor/RedDress-PlantUML.git

-All credits got to Drakemor
+All credits go to Drakemor

 Just need to customize it a bit for myself, therefore i 'stole' the code :D